mukuldata/calculator_tdd/README.md

 ## Handled case:

-* Create a simple String calculator with a method signature:
+- **Create a simple String Calculator**
- - int Add(string numbers)
-The method can take up to two numbers, separated by commas, and will return their sum. for example “” or “1” or “1,2” as inputs.
+  The method `int Add(string numbers)` can take up to two numbers, separated by commas, and return their sum.
-(for an empty string it will return 0) ———————————————————————————————
+  Example inputs: `""`, `"1"`, or `"1,2"` (for an empty string, it returns `0`).

-Allow the Add method to handle an unknown amount of numbers ————————————————————————————————
-Allow the Add method to handle new lines between numbers (instead of commas). the following input is ok: “1\n2,3” (will equal 6) the following input is NOT ok: “1,\n” (not need to prove it - just clarifying) ——————————————————————————————-
-Support different delimiters
-to change a delimiter, the beginning of the string will contain a separate line that looks like this: “//[delimiter]\n[numbers…]” for example “//;\n1;2” should return three where the default delimiter is ‘;’ . the first line is optional. all existing scenarios should still be supported ————————————————————————————————
-Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed. if there are multiple negatives, show all of them in the exception message.
-————————————————————————————————
+- **Handle an Unknown Amount of Numbers**
+  The method should support adding multiple numbers, not just two.

+- **Allow New Lines as Delimiters**
+  The method should support new lines (`\n`) as valid delimiters alongside commas.
+  Example:
+  The input `"1,\n"` is **not** valid.

+- **Support Different Delimiters**
+The method should support custom delimiters defined in the first line of input:
+The first line is optional; existing cases should still work.

+- **Handle Negative Numbers**
+If a negative number is found, the method should throw an error:
+If multiple negatives exist, all should be shown:
+"1,-2,3,-4" // Throws Error: "negatives not allowed: -2,-4"

+- **Ignore Numbers Greater Than 1000**
-Numbers bigger than 1000 should be ignored, so adding 2 + 1001 = 2
+Numbers larger than `1000` should be ignored.
-————————————————————————————————
+Example: